Guiding Children to Solve Their Own Problems

 - Each time a choice is offered, go on to step four, forcing the youngster to state the consequence in his/her own words.
 This means that you will be going back and forth between Love and Logic steps three and four.

 Love and Logic Step Four: Have the child state the consequences.

 Love and Logic Step Five: Give permission for the child to either solve the problem or not solve the problem.

 - "Good luck.
 I hope it works out."

 - Have no fear.
 If the child is fortunate enough to make a poor choice, he/she may have a double learning lesson.

-People who are really successful implementing this skill purchased Teaching Kids to Think and Solve Problems
+People who are really successful implementing this skill purchased the audio Four Steps to Responsibility

 Printer Friendly PDF